Portugal Golden Visa fallout: €37m alleged hotel-apartment fraud and the legacy risk to investors

 • Interface with regulators where licensed advisors or funds were involved.

-With policy risk elevated in the EU, investors often reassess their residency and asset-allocation strategies.
+With policy risk elevated in the European Union, investors often reassess their residency and asset-allocation strategies.
 Diversification can include non-EU jurisdictions with clearer real-asset protections, or jurisdictions where investment migration is anchored in business operations or long-term residence rather than speculative property development.
+Armenia is one such jurisdiction, and Vardanyan & Partners — while focused on Armenian immigration and corporate matters — regularly coordinates with trusted Portuguese counsel for investor-recovery work and cross-border strategy.

 None of the above constitutes financial or legal advice.
-Always obtain tailored counsel aligned to your personal facts and jurisdictions.
+Always obtain tailored counsel aligned to your personal facts and the specific jurisdictions involved.
+Information about Portuguese proceedings reflects publicly reported material and should be independently verified with Portuguese counsel before action.

-Preserve all documentation, engage counsel to review contracts and security, coordinate with co-investors, and consider parallel civil, regulatory, and—where appropriate—criminal complaints.
-Move quickly on interim relief to prevent asset dissipation.
+Preserve all documentation, engage counsel to review contracts and security, coordinate with co-investors, and consider parallel civil, regulatory and, where appropriate, criminal complaints.
+Act quickly on interim relief to prevent asset dissipation, and monitor insolvency filings for clawback opportunities against related-party transfers.

 Trusted by Clients from 97 Countries